DensityCo/robinpowered-presence/README.md

 - Head to https://dashboard.density.io/#/dev/webhooks and add a new webhook with that Invocation URL
 - Run `./deploy.sh` below and follow the directions to deploy Lambda function

 You're all done!
-When people enter the space you specified in the Env vars, you'll see the presence of the Density Presence Bot.
+When people enter the space you specified in the Env vars, you'll see the presence of the Density Presence Bot in the Robin API.

 ### Lambda Env Vars